laravel-hyperf/laravel-hyperf.com/docs/docs/cache.md

 }
 ```

 We just need to implement each of these methods using a MongoDB connection.
-For an example of how to implement each of these methods, take a look at the `SwooleTW\Hyperf\Cache\RedisStore` in the [Laravel Hyperf framework source code](https://github.com/swooletw/hyperf-packages/blob/master/src/cache/src/RedisStore.php).
+For an example of how to implement each of these methods, take a look at the `LaravelHyperf\Cache\RedisStore` in the [Laravel Hyperf framework source code](https://github.com/laravel-hyperf/components/blob/master/src/cache/src/RedisStore.php).
 Once our implementation is complete, we can finish our custom driver registration by calling the `Cache` facade's `extend` method:

 ```php
 Cache::extend('mongo', function (Application $app) {